EmoNet-Voice: A Fine-Grained, Expert-Verified Benchmark for Speech Emotion Detection: The Suite: Dataset Construction

 \subsection{\emonetbenchmark: A Human Expert Benchmark for SER}

-From \emonetbenchmark, we created a subset of 12,600 unique audio files annotated for emotion by human experts on a three-point annotation scale, summarized in Table~\ref{tab:emonet_voice_stats}.
+From \emonetbig, we created a subset of 12,600 unique audio files annotated for emotion by human experts on a three-point annotation scale, summarized in Table~\ref{tab:emonet_voice_stats}.
 We depict the annotation platform for our human experts in Appendix Figures~\ref{fig:annotation_platform_benchmark_instructions} and~\ref{fig:annotation_platform_benchmark_annotation}.
+The subset was constructed via stratified sampling to ensure: (1) balanced representation across all 40 emotion categories ($\geq$300 samples each), (2) proportional coverage of all 4 languages and 11 voice profiles, and (3) diversity in emotional intensity.
 The dataset features 11 distinct synthetic voices (6 female and 5 male) across four languages: English (48.9\%), German (15.0\%), Spanish (17.4\%), and French (18.8\%).
 The average clip duration is 10.36 seconds, resulting in a total playtime of 36.26 hours.

 Table \ref{tab:audio_emotion_human_annotator_counts} summarizes our annotation procedure.
 Ensuring the quality and reliability of the emotion annotations was a central priority in constructing the \emonetbenchmark.
 We recruited a team of six human experts with at least a Bachelor’s degree in Psychology to serve as benchmark annotators, thereby guaranteeing familiarity with emotional theory and terminology.
 In total, 33,605 single‐emotion labels across 12,600 unique audio samples were contributed — some samples ultimately received more than three annotations.
 Each audio clip was first labeled independently by two experts who were presented with the audio alongside one specific target emotion category from our taxonomy in addition to a three-point scale: 0 indicating the emotion was not perceived, 1 indicating it was mildly present at low intensity, and 2 indicating it was intensely present and clearly perceptible.
 If both human experts agreed that the emotion was present (either “weakly present” or “strongly present”), the clip was sent to a third expert for confirmation.
 Additionally, we randomly selected a subset of clips to receive a third or even a fourth annotation regardless of whether the first two annotators agreed.
 To reduce potential gender biases in emotional perception, each group assigned per snippet was balanced in gender composition.
 Importantly, annotators performed their assessments independently and were blinded to the ratings of others.